vasileios27/GeoML-Lab/extremes/README.md

 ## 🌍 Purpose

-This document describes **how GeoML-Lab defines and identifies extreme events** in weather and climate data.
+This document describes **how GeoML-Lab defines extreme events** in weather and climate data.
 These definitions form the foundation for:

 * **Labeling events** used in model training and evaluation